I want to lift up the voices of Indigenous and Black folks before I share my thoughts. Here are some very important quotes I'd like to highlight:

 So when I use the words “decolonizing fitness" I'm literally naming the ways I'd like to break free from toxic (mainstream fitness), reinvent, re-imagine, restructure fitness practices that feel supportive, affirming and empowering.

-So every chance I get I seek to disrupt the typical narratives associated with “Fitness”.To be more inclusive and affirming to bodies that are deemed unworthy of love in this world.
+So every chance I get I seek to disrupt the typical narratives associated with “Fitness”.To be more affirming to bodies that are deemed unworthy of love in this world.

 Also, healers and wellness “experts” can be awkward, fat, queer, trans, disabled, sex workers, chronically ill with mental health issues.
 We don’t always need special certifications.